5T33Z0/OC-Little-Translated/08. Config Tips & Tricks/README.md

 # OpenCore Config Tips and Tricks (by 5T33Z0)
 This section contains a small collection of useful tips and tricks for working with OpenCore's `config.plist`.

-**Last Update**: September 14th, 2021
+**Last Update**: September 18th, 2021
 <details>
 <summary><strong>Fixing Config Errors</strong></summary>

 ## I. Checking config.plist for errors

-Currently there are two automated methods to check your config.plist for errors:
+Currently there are three automated methods to check your `config.plist` for errors:

-1. **Online**: ~~[OpenCore Sanity Checker](https://opencore.slowgeek.com/) is a useful site where you can check your config.
-Errors are highlighted in red and you can copy the link to the sanity check result and put it in a post to point out config problems.
-Unfortunately, the site hasn't been updated for a while and only fully supports OpenCore to version 0.6.6.
-The source code can be found here if someone is interested in implemnting it in a new and updated site: [OCSanity](https://github.com/rlerdorf/OCSanity)~~ Just too outdated o use now.
-Just stick to the offline method using OCValidate and/or OCConfigCompare for now.
+- **Online**: [**OpenCore Sanity Checker**](https://opencore.slowgeek.com/) ~~is~~ was a useful site to check your config for errors.
+It hasn't been updated a long time and only fully support OpenCore up to version 0.6.6 and shouldn't be relied on when using newer versions of OpenCore.
+It compares your config with the database of the OpenCore Installation Guide.
+Correct entries are highlited in green, errors are highlighted in red, so you can easily address a problem.
+You can also copy the link to the result of the sanity check to point out config issues in formums, etc..
+The source code is availabe if someone would like to implement it in a new or updated site: [OCSanity](https://github.com/rlerdorf/OCSanity).

-2. **Offline**: The OpenCore package also contains the folder `Utilities`.
+- **Offline**: The OpenCore package comes with a `Utilities` folder.
 In it you will find `ocvalidate`.
-Drag this into Terminal, leave a blank space, drag in your config.plist next and press [ENTER].
-It will show errors in the config and where they are.
+Drag it into Terminal, leave a blank space, drag in your config.plist next and press [ENTER].
+It will point to section in the config they relate to.
 With the help of [OCConfgCompare](https://github.com/corpnewt/OCConfigCompare), Sample.plist and [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) you can correct all errors quite fast.

+- **Using OpenCore Auxiliary Tools** ([**OCAT**](https://github.com/ic005k/QtOpenCoreConfig)): Tool for editing and updating OpenCore files, Drivers and the config.plist.
+Its best feature is that it automatically updates any outdated config.plist to the latest structure and feature-set without changing your settings: like adding, renaming, removing or relocating entries.
+So no more manual editing of the config structure is required to bring it up to date, which was a tremendous p.i.t.a before.<br>

+	But to be clear: OCAT does not fix configuration errors (apart from those caused by structural differences between an outdated and current config).
+In other words: if your config.plist was configured incorrectly before, it still will be afterwards!

-While Sanity Checker focuses on correct settings for the selected system, OC Validate additionally checks the syntax for errors.
+While Sanity Checker focuses on correct settings for the selected system, OC Validate checks the structure as well as the syntax of the config for errors.
+OCAT can update the structure automatically and has OC Validtae built in.
 Therefore it makes sense to check the config in two steps: first online and then offline.

 **CAUTION**: Don't use OpenCore Configurator for editing your `config.pllist` when using nightly builds of OpenCore.
 Because it automatically adds entries to the config which may have been removed oder relocated in the config.
 This results in errors when rebooting.
 </details>